openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 ### Saving Embedded Recording

 Click SAVE button to return to PL.
-To review and edit levels, click on VT in PL, Advanced menu adjust levels and save.
+To review and edit levels, click on VT Media in PL, Advanced menu adjust levels and save.
 Note VT recordings in Sidebar available as regualr media item.
-May change genres\category i.e. VT to Station ID
+Possible to change genres\category i.e. VT to Station ID and the metadata of the recorded media.

 <img width="1420" height="903" alt="Voice-Tracking-Saved-VT-and-Recording-in-sidebar" src="https://github.com/user-attachments/assets/1cd55505-eb08-4075-83dd-0497620691a3" />